 Is it a Halloween movie or a Christmas movie?
 Nobody knows.
 All we know is that it’s awesome and that some people like to watch it around Christmas, so it made our list.
 The Tim Burton classic follows Jack Skellington, the pumpkin king of Halloween Town, who stumbles into Christmas Town and decides to kidnap Santa Claus.
 He then tries to bring Christmas to Halloween Town to shake things up, but it just doesn’t quite work out as planned.

-Last but not least is this beloved Christmas classic that has entertained families for decades.
+Last but not least is A Charlie Brown Christmas—the beloved holiday classic that has entertained families for decades.
 The lighthearted cartoon film follows Charlie Brown, who complains about the materialism he sees during the Christmas season.
 Lucy suggests that he should become the director of the upcoming school Christmas pageant, an effort that becomes rife with struggles, especially when the Christmas tree falls.
 In turn, Charlie Brown has to turn to Linus for help.